shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Next select the TG List that you wish to use for the channel.

 The firmware can use the TG list to filter the incoming DMR signal, or it can operate in “Digital Monitor Mode” (aka promiscuous mode) all the time.
-This can be set in the radio quick menu setting for **Filter**.
+This can be set in the radio quick menu setting for **Filter** and **DMR filter**

 ![](media/cps-channel-rx-grouplist.png)